-Evidence of ongoing scholarly activity may include the following:
+Evidence of scholarly activity includes but is not limited to the following:

-- Evidence of invited or competitive scholarly presentations; - Evidence of publication in refereed journals or proceedings; publication of books or chapters in edited volumes; - Evidence of securing competitive intramural grants to support scholarly activity; - Evidence of submission of grant proposals to extramural funding agencies; Securing extramural grant or contract awards; - Evidence of dissemination of intellectual property (e.g., inventions and creations) that are meaningful to the candidate's field of study or the scholarship of teaching; - Honors or recognition for scholarly achievements.

-B. Non-Tenure Teaching Professor Classification: Reappointment and Promotion Policies and Procedures
+- Invited or competitive scholarly presentations; - Publication in refereed journals or proceedings; publication of books or chapters in edited volumes; - Securing competitive intramural grants to support scholarly activity; - Submission of grant proposals to extramural funding agencies; Securing extramural grant or contract awards; - Dissemination of intellectual property (e.g., inventions and creations) that are meaningful to the candidate's field of study or the scholarship of teaching; - Honors or recognition for scholarly achievements. - B. Non-Tenure Teaching Professor Classification: Reappointment and Promotion Policies and Procedures

 Demonstrated excellence in teaching and service is required of Associate Teaching Professors and Teaching Professor ranks in the Westbrook College of Health Professions.
-Faculty members wishing to stand for early promotion are advised to consult with their Department Chair.
+Faculty members wishing to stand for early promotion are advised to consult with their department chair/director.
 Exceptions to policy will be stated at time of hire.